leta199/Simulation-Conditional-Probability/README.md

 ## METHODS AND TECHNIQUES
 **Setup of simulation**
 Setting up the number of successful trials (n) our loop stops at.
-counter to store successful trials
+counter to store successful trials.
 simlist to count the number of successes fo the probabilty of interest.

 **Simulation loop**